ELUCID-DESI I: A Parallel MPI Implementation of the Initial Condition Solver for Large-Scale Reconstruction Simulations: Reconstruction Performance:

 Since this study primarily aims to develop a highly efficient MPI code for initial-condition reconstruction, we directly utilize the density field from pre-existing N-body simulations.
 The final density fields used as inputs for the reconstruction are taken from cosmological $N$-body simulations, under the assumption of a spatially flat $\Lambda$CDM cosmology.
 To ensure robustness, we employ three independent sets of simulations:

 \begin{itemize} \item \textbf{Gadget-4 Simulations} \end{itemize}

-For this work, we run a set of cosmological simulations using \textsc{Gadget-4} \citep{Gadget4} by ourselves, with the cosmological parameters $\Omega_{m,0}=0.3111$, $\Omega_{\Lambda,0}=0.6889$, $h=0.6766$, and $\sigma_8=0.8159$.
-The initial linear power spectra for these simulations are generated using \textsc{CLASS} \citep{Diego_Blas_2011}.
+For this work, we run a set of cosmological simulations using \textsc{Gadget-4} \citep{Gadget4} by ourselves, with the cosmological parameters $\Omega_{m,0}=0.3111$, $\Omega_{\Lambda,0}=0.6889$, $\Omega_{b,0}=0.0489$, $h=0.6766$, $n_s=0.9667$, and $\sigma_8=0.8159$.
+The initial linear power spectra are generated using \textsc{CLASS} \citep{Diego_Blas_2011}.
+The initial conditions for all simulations were generated at $z_{\mathrm{ini}} = 127$ using the Zeldovich approximation, which is the standard approach for the simulation codes used in this work.

 \begin{itemize} \item \textbf{Kun Simulations} \end{itemize}